 Choosing a region

-MailBlastr sends from a single, configured region.
-Every domain identity is created in that region, and the DNS records generated for the domain reference it.
+Every domain identity is created in a sending region, and the DNS records generated for the domain reference it.

 Where the region shows up

 The region is baked into the MAIL FROM / SPF MX record.
 Its value is feedback-smtp.<region>.amazonses.com — for example feedback-smtp.us-east-1.amazonses.com.
 This routes bounce and complaint feedback to the correct region.
-The DKIM and DMARC records are not region-specific.
+The DKIM record is not region-specific.

 Region values

 A region is a standard region identifier.
-Common values:
+These are the values POST /domains accepts today:

 The region controls only where your email is routed and dispatched from — it does not control where your account data is stored.
 Email metadata, logs, and API records are retained in MailBlastr’s configured storage region regardless of the sending region.